Thomas Henry Kenny Papers, 1816-1997 (C4131)

 0.02 cubic feet (1 folder)

 Letter to wife when under sentence of death, and from Chaplain Philip McKim telling of the execution.
-Copy of letter from Ladd to father with postscript from chaplain.
-See ST. LOUIS DEMOCRAT, 31 October 1864, for biographical information.
+Letter from Ladd to his father with postscript from chaplain.
+See St. Louis Democrat, October 31, 1864, for biographical information.
+Also includes a brief history and map of Jefferson Barracks National Cemetery.
+Slides of these documents are included.

 Otto Lademann Commission, 1862 (C1857)